Ardumower/Sunray/README.md

 https://github.com/Ardumower/Sunray/releases

-# Sunray for Alfred / Sunray Simulator / Sunray for Raspberry PI <a name="sunray_alfred"></a>
+# Sunray for Alfred / Sunray for Raspberry PI <a name="sunray_alfred"></a>

-NOTE: Below steps are only required if you want to compile a custom version of the 'Sunray for Alfred' firmware or if you want to compile the Sunray Simulator.
-The code for all steps will require a Linux system (either the Alfred, a Raspberry PI or some external PC).
+NOTE: Below steps are only required if you want to compile a custom version of the 'Sunray for Alfred' firmware.
+The code for all steps will require a Linux system (either the Alfred, a Raspberry PI or some PC).

 How does everything fit together?